playbeing/dinish/docs/index.md

 commissioned Monotype to create D-DIN and open sourced it.
 Monotype's Creative Type Director
 [Charles Nix](https://www.monotype.com/studio/charles-nix)
-did the actual design.
+did the original design, but any errors are the responsibility of the contributors.
 The font is made available under the [SIL Open Font License v1.1](https://raw.githubusercontent.com/playbeing/dinish/master/OFL.txt).

-Below is the description of the font (also contained in [FONTLOG.txt](https://raw.githubusercontent.com/playbeing/dinish/master/FONTLOG.txt)).
+Below is the description of the font (and also see [FONTLOG.txt](https://raw.githubusercontent.com/playbeing/dinish/master/FONTLOG.txt)).

 ## Introduction